saketh333/Data-Analyst-Nanodegree-Udacity/README.md

 # Data-Analyst-Nanodegree-Udacity
-Each project listed below follows the curriculum of Data Analyst Nanodegree
+projects I have done as part of the curriculum of Data Analyst Nanodegree
 1. Data Analysis
 2. Data Wrangling
 3. Exploratory Data Analysis